reactjs/react.dev/src/content/learn/responding-to-events.md

 </Sandpack>

-In this example, `<button onClick={onSmash}>` shows that the browser `<button>` (lowercase) still needs a prop called `onClick`, but the prop name received by your custom `Button` component is up to you!
+In this example, `<button onClick={onSmash}>` shows that the browser `<button>` (lowercase) still needs a prop called `onClick`, but the prop name received by your custom `Button` Component is up to you!

-When your component supports multiple interactions, you might name event handler props for app-specific concepts.
-For example, this `Toolbar` component receives `onPlayMovie` and `onUploadImage` event handlers:
+When your Component supports multiple interactions, you might name event handler props for app-specific concepts.
+For example, this `Toolbar` Component receives `onPlayMovie` and `onUploadImage` event handlers:

 <Sandpack>